Sea Fan, Sea Spray, Sea WhipLeptogorgia chilensisPhoto © Animal-World: Courtesy David Brough

-- Marine Lighting: Low, unless stated otherwise in description of specific species.
+- Lighting Needs: Low - subdued lighting - Dim lighting is needed unless stated otherwise in the description of a specific species.

-Compatibility and Social Behaviors The Red Gorgonian and other Leptogorgia corals are very peaceful and pose no threat to any other corals or gorgonians.
-Other gorgonians can over take the Leptogorgia corals, so they will need to be kept at a distance.
-They get along with their own genus.
+The Red Gorgonian and other Leptogorgia corals are very peaceful and pose no threat to any other corals or gorgonians.
+This gorgonian should be kept with other "no/low light" corals that need constant feeding.
+They get along with their own genus, but other gorgonians can over take the Leptogorgia corals so they will need to be kept at a distance.

 Butterflyfish feed on gorgonian polyps or tissue.
 Butterfly fish will constantly chow, so they are not the best idea for a tank mate.
 Some angelfish will also pick at the polyps, but can be housed with them if the angelfish is well fed.

 The Leptogorgia genus is preyed on by White Frilly Sea Slugs in the Urticina and Tritoniopsis genus.
 Avoid the Flamingo Tongue Snails Cyphoma spp. which are readily available for purchase.
 They are often sold as a "pretty" snail, but these pretty snails may eat your gorgonian.
 Also avoid snails from the Murex genus as they may also attack this gorgonian.